 - Secured business loans

 Our micro business financing unsecured loans have aided thousands of businesses in the past, especially smaller sized firms that wanted to help with covering the costs of the following:

 - and even more

-Micro loans for startup business with bad credit history
+Micro loans for start-up business

 Is your business eligible for a microbusiness loan?

 Micro business owners are required to pass the following criteria:

 - Minimum monthly turnover of £5,000 for any business loan

 - For merchant cash advance, minimum monthly average card sales of £5,000

 - Trading for at least 6 months